Date and time notation in Japan

 Date and time notation in Japan has historically followed the Japanese calendar and the nengō system of counting years.
 At the beginning of the Meiji period, Japan switched to the Gregorian calendar on Wednesday, 1 January 1873, but for much domestic and regional government paperwork, the Japanese year is retained.
 Japanese people and businesses have also adopted various conventions in accordance with their use of kanji, the widespread use of passenger trains, and other aspects of daily life.

 Date

 The most commonly used date format in Japan is "year month day (weekday)", with the Japanese characters meaning "year", "month" and "day" inserted after the numerals.
-Example: 2023年12月31日 (日) for "Wednesday 31 December 2008".
-The weekday is usually abbreviated to a single character, e.g. 日 for 日曜日 ("Wednesday"), but may also be written in full, then usually without surrounding parentheses.
+Example: 2023年12月31日 (日) for "Sunday 31 December 2023".
+The weekday is usually abbreviated to a single character, e.g. 日 for 日曜日 ("Sunday"), but may also be written in full, then usually without surrounding parentheses.
 Apart from the Gregorian calendar, the Japanese imperial calendar is also used, which bases the year on the current era, which began when the current emperor acceded to the throne.
 The current era is 令和 Reiwa and began in 2019.
+The imperial year increments on January 1 just like the Gregorian, not on the anniversary of the emperor's enthronement.
 When using the imperial calendar, the year is prefixed with the era.
-For example, the above date using the imperial calendar is written as: 令和5年12月31日 (日); a more direct translation might be: Heisei year 20, Dec 31 (Wed).
+For example, the above date using the imperial calendar is written as: 令和5年12月31日 (日); a more direct translation might be: Reiwa year 5, Dec 31 (Sun).
+The first year of the emperor's reign is written as 元年 gannen, not 1年 ichi nen.